North Fremantle, Western Australia: History

+The primary impetus for the early development of North Fremantle was the arrival of convicts, and pensioner guards in 1850.
+Pensioner guards were granted land in North Fremantle.
+In 1851 John Bruce was granted 150 acres of land and founded the town on it.
+The land was surveyed and divided between other pensioner guards.
+By 1862, over 20 cottages had been constructed.
+With this construction came the arrival of new convicts, and to accommodate them roadworks were constructed, such as the first Fremantle traffic bridge.

 North Fremantle became an independent municipality in 1895.
 The municipality reunited with the City of Fremantle by an order of the Governor in Executive Council as from 1 November 1961.

 Marshalling yards

-The suburb was once the site of Western Australian Government Railways Leighton Marshalling Yards, which linked the North Fremantle industrial area and North Quay.
+The suburb was once the site of Western Australian Government Railways' Leighton Marshalling Yard, which linked the North Fremantle industrial area and North Quay.
 They were developed in the 1950s.

 The area has undergone significant redevelopment by the state government.

-Businesses
+Recreation

-North Fremantle is home to Mojos bar; the Railway Hotel; the North Fremantle Bowling Club, a local community run club that supports local live music, and holds private functions and community events; and River Beach, Leighton Beach and Port Beach.
+North Fremantle is home to River Beach, Leighton Beach and Port Beach.
 North Fremantle has seen an increase of locally owned business along Stirling Highway including various cafes, restaurants and bars.
-The area's strong afternoon sea breeze (known as the "Fremantle Doctor") makes its ocean beaches a prime location for wind and kite surfing.
+The area's strong afternoon sea breeze (known as the Fremantle Doctor) makes its ocean beaches a prime location for wind and kite surfing.
 The Fremantle Surf Life Saving Club has been active since the 1930s.